Supreme Court skeptical of Biden’s workplace vaccine rule

 Administration lawyer Prelogar told the justices that COVID-19 “is the deadliest pandemic in American history and it poses a unique workplace danger.”
 OSHA has estimated that its emergency regulation will save 6,500 lives and prevent 250,000 hospitalizations over six months.

-Nearly 207 million Americans, 62.3% of the population, are fully vaccinated, and more than a third of those have received a booster shot, including the nine justices.
+Nearly 207 million Americans, 62.3% of the population, are fully vaccinated, and more than a third of those have received booster shots, including the nine justices.

 The high court is weighing in on administration vaccine policies for the first time, although the justices have turned away pleas to block state-level mandates.

-But a conservative majority concerned about federal overreach did bring an end to the federal moratorium on evictions put in place because of the pandemic.
+A conservative majority concerned about federal overreach did bring an end to a federal moratorium on evictions put in place because of the pandemic.

-The second regulation at issue is a vaccine mandate that would apply to virtually all health care staff in the country.
-It covers health care providers that receive federal Medicare or Medicaid funding, potentially affecting 76,000 health care facilities as well as home health care providers.
-The rule has medical and religious exemptions.

-Both cases came to the court on an emergency basis, and the court took the unusual step of scheduling arguments rather than just ruling on briefs submitted by the parties.
+Both the vaccination case came to the court on an emergency basis, and the court took the unusual step of scheduling arguments rather than just ruling on briefs submitted by the parties.
 Unlike in other cases the court hears, a decision from the justices could come in weeks if not days.

 Because of the pandemic the justices heard the cases in a courtroom closed to the public.
 Only the justices, lawyers involved in the cases, court staff and journalists were allowed inside.
 The public could listen live, however, a change made earlier in the pandemic when the justices for nearly 19 months heard cases via telephone.